DataDog/hiring-engineers/answers.md

-# Application as 'Biblical Sales Engineer' at Datadog
+# Application as 'Senior Sales Engineer' at Datadog

- ...I'm sorry, but Senior is no longer the right element within a job title for me!! :trollface:

-## So, who the hack is 'The Logfather'
+Who is 'The Logfather'

 This nickname was given to me by former colleagues at Splunk.
 Although my focus goes far beyond simple log files, I still carry this name with a certain pride.

-I am now biblically 54 years old and have been working for almost 20 years as presales in various companies, but ALWAYS for start-up companies.
+I am now 54 years old and have been working for almost 20 years as presales in various companies, but ALWAYS for start-up companies.
 Where, if not in such young, agile and open companies, does the own acting and thinking have so much positive influence on the prosperity, the growth and the coming events of ingenious ideas, products and companies.

 Before I started in the IT industry, I worked as a roofer, plumber, steel constructor and a lot more.